Karina (South Korean singer)

-Yu Ji-min (born April 11, 2000), known professionally as Karina, is a South Korean singer and rapper.
+Yu Ji-min (born April 11, 2000), known professionally as Karina, is a South Korean singer, rapper and dancer.
 She is a member and leader of the South Korean girl group Aespa, formed by SM Entertainment in November 2020.
 She is also a member of the supergroup Got the Beat, which debuted in January 2022.

 In 2024, Karina achieved her first top-ten song as a solo artist on the Circle Digital Chart, as well as her first-ever solo music show award from Show!
 Music Core, with "Up" from Aespa's digital single album Synk: Parallel Line.

 Early life and education

 Karina was born and raised in Suwon, South Korea, in a family consisting of her parents and an older sister.
 She attended Hansol High School, located in Bundang, until she was discovered by an SM Entertainment representative through social media and trained for 4 years before her debut.
 She then dropped out to focus on training and later obtained a GED equivalent certificate.

 Karina is Catholic and stated that her baptismal name is Katarina, which is the inspiration for her stage name.